Mortgage Fraud: What It Is And How To Avoid It

 As much as the Federal Bureau of Investigation (FBI) works to combat it, mortgage fraud is still one way that unscrupulous individuals can make a fast – and illegal – buck.
 It can put you at risk of losing thousands of dollars if you don’t know what to watch out for.
 Though it may be impossible to know exactly how rampant this problem is, statistics show it’s growing.

-CoreLogic is a property analysis company that releases an annual mortgage fraud report.
-According to the most recently available data, Quarter 2 of 2020, 0.6% of all mortgage applications were found to have the characteristics of potential fraud.
-While that doesn’t sound like a lot, when looked at in the context of all mortgage applications in the quarter, it represents 1 in 164 applications.
+CoreLogic is a property analysis company that releases a quarterly mortgage fraud report.
+According to their annual 2021 Mortgage Fraud Report, 0.83% of all mortgage applications were found to have the characteristics of potential fraud.
+While that doesn’t sound like a lot, when looked at in the context of all mortgage applications in the quarter, it represents 1 in 120 applications.

 There are several third parties involved in getting a mortgage, which means there’s a propensity for individuals involved in the transaction to commit conspiracy.